speechbrain/speechbrain/recipes/LibriTTS/README.md

 python train.py hparams/train.yaml --data_folder=/path/to/libritts_data --device=cuda:0 --max_grad_norm=1.0
 ```

+Training time required on NVIDIA A100 GPU using LibriTTS train-clean-100 and train-clean-360 subsets: ~ 2 hours 54 minutes per epoch

 The training logs will be available here in the future.

-The pre-trained model with an easy-inference function will be available in the future.
+The pre-trained model with an easy-inference interface is available on [HuggingFace](https://huggingface.co/speechbrain/tts-mstacotron2-libritts).

 # HiFi GAN (Vocoder)
 The subfolder "vocoder/hifi_gan/" contains the [HiFi GAN vocoder](https://arxiv.org/pdf/2010.05646.pdf).